parthibarajan-mr/Module5/README.md

 # Module5
  In this first practical application assignment of the program, we were asked to seek an answer to the question, “Will a customer accept the coupon?” based on the coupons.csv dataset.
- Brief nontechnical report highlighting the differences between customers who did and did not accept the coupons.
+ This is a brief nontechnical report highlighting the differences between customers who did and did not accept the coupons.

-Insights from Y Distribution:
 56.84% of customers accepted the coupon.
 43.16% of customers rejected the coupon.